warrenjkim/rbtree-lecture/README.md

 **Note:** Only insertion is implemented, since deletion was outside the scope of the lecture.

 ## Documentation (Doxygen)
-To view the auto-generated documentation, the HTML version can be found [here](https://github.com/warrenjkim/rbtree-lecture/tree/master/code/html/index.html), and the corresponding $\LaTeX$ PDF [here](https://github.com/warrenjkim/rbtree-lecture/tree/master/code/latex/refman.pdf).
+To view the auto-generated documentation, the HTML can be found [here](https://github.com/warrenjkim/rbtree-lecture/tree/master/code/html/index.html), and the corresponding $\LaTeX$ PDF [here](https://github.com/warrenjkim/rbtree-lecture/tree/master/code/latex/refman.pdf).